CORONAVIRUS (COVID19) update from Englands House Dental Practice

 You are advised to park as close to the practice as possible.
 If arriving by foot then please arrive on time.
 When you arrive, please knock on the door.
 Due to social distancing regulations, we will be unable to accommodate anyone to wait in reception.

-On arrival you will be provided with a mask and asked to use hand sanitiser.
+On arrival you will need to wear a mask, we will ask you to use alcohol rub for your hands.
 We will then make a recording of your temperature.

 We request that you bring minimal personal belongings to the practice.
 Your belongings will be placed in a lockable cabinet in the waiting room before entering the surgery

 Your dentist will verbally double check your medical history is unchanged before any treatment on the day of your appointment

 We will ensure you understand all options for treatment and obtain consent for which option you wish to proceed with.
 We will be using enhance PPE during our appointments.
 These will include an enhanced face mask, a visor and eye protection.

 You may be asked to rinse your mouth prior to commencement of treatment